The Norman Period 1066-1154

 Patronage by Combermere Abbey.

-There are two settlements for Sandon listed in the Domesday Book of 1086, a great survey of England and parts of Wales ordered by the king.
+There were two settlements for Sandon listed in the Domesday Book of 1086, a great survey of England and parts of Wales ordered by the king.
 Great Sandon, in the area of the church, was noted as being the largest with a population of 26 households, while Little Sandon was far smaller with just 6 households.

 As the first Lords of the Manor of Sandon, the Malbanc family have left quite a legacy behind them.
 William de Malbanc,1st Baron of Wich Malbank, founded the Hospital of St Nicholas in Nantwich in c.1100.
 Hospital Street in Nantwich is a prominent shopping area today.